-Our team receive regular training to support visitors with disabilities and there are always First Aid trained staff working 10am–5pm.
+Our team receives regular training to support visitors with disabilities and there are always first aid trained staff working 10am–5pm.
 We also participate in the Alzheimer’s Society’s Dementia Friends initiative and many members of our team have undergone this awareness training.

-Visitors with disabilities are entitled to bring an accompanying carer free of charge.
-See Access events and Tours here.
+Visitors with disabilities are entitled to bring a personal assistant free of charge.

 The information below will help you to plan your visit but if you have any access-related questions please get in touch.

 Email: [email protected]

 You can listen to a description of the buildings and our site on Soundcloud.
 We have embedded it here for you to listen to.

 Members of our visitor services team have been trained to assist with guiding.
 If you are planning a visit and would benefit from a guide or support getting to the site from Cutty Sark DLR station please call 020 8269 4799 or email [email protected].

 British Sign Language and Speech to Text tours and events